briankwong65/treemap/README.md

 ## Notes

-Valid JSON format must be entered in the Data field in order to generate corresponding Treemap.
+Valid JSON format must be entered in the Data field in order to generate corresponding Treemap.\
+The current version only supports computers/laptops.